 The coursework element is in the form of an independently-researched enquiry in which you'll analyse and evaluate historical interpretations.

-The three exams are:
+The two exams are:

 Important Exam Information

 Please be aware that you're responsible for making your own exam arrangements.
 We'll help you find a suitable exam centre, usually a nearby school or college, and give you all the information you need to book your place.
 You'll have to pay an examination fee as well as a centre fee which will vary depending on exam centre.

 Find out more information about your exams.